DeclanChidlow/vale.rocks/src/posts/uses.md

 - [OsmAnd+](https://osmand.net): Navigation app based on OpenStreetMap.
 - [Phone by Google](https://play.google.com/store/apps/details?id=com.google.android.dialer): Google's Phone app that I've chosen to use as it complements Google Messages.
 - [Google Photos](https://www.google.com/photos/about/): Not my preference, but it's one of the only options with good editing capabilities.
 I keep it disconnected from the internet.
-- [phyphox](https://phyphox.org): Allows for doing all sorts of really cool things using the many sensors in phones.
 - [Thunderbird](https://www.thunderbird.net/en-US/): Email client connected to my Runbox email addresses.
 - [DAVx<sup>5</sup>](https://www.davx5.com): CalDAV/CardDAV sync adapter to sync my contacts and calendar/tasks.
 - [jtx Board](https://jtx.techbee.at): Provides a synchronised task list.